Chart Color Schemes

 Hermit Park - Rosslea has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-AreaSearch has identified 10 infrastructure projects that could impact the area's performance.
-Key projects include Eden Park Estate, Weststate Private Hospital, Townsville Connection Road (Stuart Drive), Bowen Road Bridge (Idalia) Duplication, and Corcoran Park Netball Courts Upgrade.
-The following list details those likely to be most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 10 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Eden Park Estate, Weststate Private Hospital, Townsville Connection Road (Stuart Drive), Bowen Road Bridge (Idalia) Duplication, and Corcoran Park Netball Courts Upgrade, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.